secretstartups/handbook/hiring/talent-acquisition-framework/coordinator/index.html.md

 ### Next Steps

-People Experience Associate will create the onboarding issue and start the [onboarding tasks](https://internal-handbook.gitlab.io/handbook/people-group/people-operations/people-connect/onboarding_process/) no later than one week before the new team member joins.
-Should a contract not be signed prior to 5 working days from the start date, a new start date will be required.
+People Connect Specialist will create the onboarding issue and start the [onboarding tasks](https://internal-handbook.gitlab.io/handbook/people-group/people-operations/people-connect/onboarding_process/) no later than two weeks before the new team member joins.
+Should a contract not be signed prior to 10 working days from the start date, a new start date will be required.

-For questions about the new team member's onboarding status, you can @mention them in the `#peopleops-confidential` Slack channel.
+For questions about the new team member's onboarding status, you can @mention them in the `#people-connect-ces` Slack channel.

 For questions about the new team member's laptop, ping [IT Ops](#it-ops) in Slack.
 If the questions arise through email, forward the email to itops@gitlab.com and ping IT Ops in #it-ops Slack, and @it-ops-team too due to volume.